Senate GOP throws cold water on House shutdown talk

 And Speaker Kevin McCarthy (R-Calif.) told reporters last month that “I don’t think anybody wants a government shutdown.”

-But some in the Senate are worried about where spending talks could lead in the coming weeks as a handful of hardline conservatives in the House — when it takes only a handful of Republicans to sink any partisan bill — are using the prospect of a shutdown as a bargaining chip for policy changes in areas like border security and the Department of Justice.
+But some in the Senate are worried about where spending talks could lead in the coming weeks as a handful of hardline conservatives in the House are using the prospect of a shutdown as a bargaining chip for policy changes in areas like border security and the Department of Justice.

 “Eighty-five percent or so of the government continues to operate, and most Americans won’t even miss it,” Rep. Bob Good (R-Va.) told The Hill last month.